OAK WILT GUIDANCE

 The current drought conditions central Texas has experienced in recent years have taken a toll on Village trees.
 Many trees are showing signs of drought-related stress such as branches dying and leaves wilting, turning brown, or dropping early.
 Generally, healthy trees can successfully tolerate drought conditions, but more mature trees, very young trees, or trees experiencing problems with pests or disease have a higher risk of decline.

 The link below provides guidelines for watering trees, especially those that are distressed or newly-planted.
 Along with these tips, it is very important to keep in mind the mandatory water conservation restrictions imposed by Barton Springs Edwards Aquifer District and by the City of Austin during various stages of drought.
 With careful monitoring, trees can be sufficiently watered to remain healthy in extreme weather conditions.
-Please call our arborist, Dane Avery (913-3442), if you have questions about your trees.

 Please click here for information: Watering Trees Fact Sheet